Contact Us

 1. Why should I pursue a certificate in EENR?

-Earning a certificate of specialization in Environmental, Energy, and Natural Resources (EENR) law serves as an endorsement that officially recognizes students who have tailored their legal educations to develop competency in these fields.
-The certificate reflects students’ deeper and broader understanding in these important areas of law and communicates this competence to potential employers.
+Earning a certificate of specialization in Energy, Environmental, and Natural Resources (EENR) law serves as an endorsement that officially recognizes students who have tailored their legal educations to develop competency in this field.
+The certificate reflects students’ deeper and broader understanding in the field and communicates that competence to potential employers.

 1. When can I enroll in the certificate program?

-Students may enroll in the EENR Certificate Program at any time during their law school career.
-It would be beneficial, however, for students to discuss the program with any member of the EENR faculty before the start of their 2L year.
-This timing will allow students to enroll in the program by the beginning of their 2L year and receive proper guidance in regards to course planning and otherwise.
-Third-year law students who have satisfied all or most of the program requirements may still apply and seek the certificate.
-Students need to enroll in the program by filling out the Online Enrollment Form.
+Students may enroll in the EENR Certificate Program at any time during their law school career by filling out the enrollment form.
+It would be beneficial, however, for students to discuss the program with any member of the EENR law faculty before the start of 2L year.
+This timing will allow students to enroll in the program by the beginning of 2L year and receive proper guidance in regards to course planning and otherwise.
+That said, third-year law students who have satisfied all or most of the program requirements may still apply and seek the certificate.

 1. Which classes satisfy the requirements of the certificate program?

 The College of Law offers a variety of EENR-related courses.
 Students must complete fifteen (15) total credits of coursework in the EENR law area.
-Students are required to take Administrative Law and either Environmental Law or Public Lands & Natural Resources Law.
+Students are required to take Administrative Law and either Environmental Law or Public Lands Law.
 For the remaining nine (9) credits, students may select EENR elective courses offered by the College of Law.
-For a full list of the certificate program requirements and qualifying courses, please visit the Program Requirements Page.
+Please see the program requirements webpage for a full list of qualifying courses.

 1. What qualifies as an appropriate writing requirement?